mjayprateek/python/python image processing/text image segmentor/README.md

 # About python text image segmentor

-This image segmentor is intended to separate individual text characters from the image of hand-written/typed texts.
+This image segmentor is intended to separate individual text characters from the image of typed/non-cursive hand-written texts.
 These individual character images then can be processed and used for hand-written characters recognition.

 The alogrithm is very crude and brute force.
 Moreover, to use these images for